How To Run A Great Sales Meeting

 Input

 Have an agenda for each meeting and ask the sales team for their input.
 What would they like to focus on?
 Your team will be more engaged if they’ve contributed.
-Be sure to circulate the agenda at least 24 hours prior, so the team comes prepared.
+Be sure to circulate the agenda at least 24 hours before so the team comes prepared.
 Remember to respect their schedules by starting on time and ending on time (maybe even early!).

 Summary of sales meeting best practices